InternetFreedomFoundation/archive/content/post/morth-bulk-data-sharing-policy-scrapped.md

 +++
-author = "Raghav Kaushal"
+author = 'Raghav Kaushal'
-categories = ["SaveOurPrivacy", "Privacy", "Data Protection"] date = 2020-06-30T04:30:00Z
+categories = ['SaveOurPrivacy', 'Privacy', 'Data Protection'] date = 2020-06-30T04:30:00Z
-description = ""
+description = ''
 draft = false
-slug = "morth-bulk-data-sharing-policy-scrapped"
+slug = 'morth-bulk-data-sharing-policy-scrapped'
-summary = "The MoRTH has scrapped its Bulk Data Sharing Policy.
+summary = 'The MoRTH has scrapped its Bulk Data Sharing Policy.
 While this is a great step, there are a few critical privacy loopholes that still remain to be addressed.
-We wrote to the ministry identifying as well providing recommendations to tackle these loopholes." tags = ["SaveOurPrivacy", "Privacy", "Data Protection"] title = "Bulk data sharing policy scrapped is an incremental victory that requires follow up action #SaveOurPrivacy"
+We wrote to the ministry identifying as well providing recommendations to tackle these loopholes.' tags = ['SaveOurPrivacy', 'Privacy', 'Data Protection'] title = 'Bulk data sharing policy scrapped is an incremental victory that requires follow up action #SaveOurPrivacy'

 +++